DaveSkender/Stock.Indicators/src/_common/ObsoleteV3.md

 - all backwards compatible v1 accomodations removed.

+- no longer supporting .NET Standard 2.0 for older .NET Framework compatibility.

 - &#128681; `IReusableResult.Value` property was changed to non-nullable and returns `double.NaN` instead of `null` for incalculable periods.
 The standard results (e.g. `EmaResult.Ema`) continue to return `null` for incalculable periods.